dawn-boy/IriShift/README.md

-# Random Image Color Generator & Config Modifier
+# IriShift | Random Image Color Generator & Config Modifier

 This Python project generates a color palette from a randomly selected image, extracts the most prominent colors, and uses them to update the configuration files for your system's appearance.
 Specifically, it modifies the background and foreground colors for the **Qtile** window manager and **Alacritty** terminal emulator.